diego0020/lab_vision/lab5_bsds/readme.md

 However, all of you would be using the same account so please take into account the following

 - Be careful not to mess with other people's data or processes
+- Work inside the ``Documentos`` directory
-- Create a new directory and work there
+- Create a new directory and work only there, don't go into other people's directories

 In order to be able to disconnect from the server and have it continue the work you can use [sceen](http://linux.die.net/man/1/screen).
 Connect to guitaca using ``ssh`` and afterwards type